OpenDSA/OpenDSA/RST/en/CommandLine/About.rst

 In a computer, a file system is used by the operating system to manage files stored and accessed by users.
 File systems follow a hierarchical tree structure, in which the root directory sits at the top of the tree.
 All other directories and files branch from the root directory.

 A simple file structure is depicted in the following figure.
 The light blue rectangles represent files, and the dark blue rectangles represent directories.
 The command line is a textual user interface that allows the user to execute commands to move throughout the file structure.
 The **current working directory** is the directory the user is currently located in within the command line.
-The **green** rectangle represents the current working directory.A **parent directory** is a directory containing the current working directory.
+The **green** rectangle represents the current working directory.
+A **parent directory** is a directory containing the current working directory.
 A **subdirectory** is a directory residing within the current working directory.
 A parent directory can contain multiple subdirectories.

 Four levels exist in the following file system: